KevinAlv22/KevinAlv22.github.io/index.md

 ## About My Mentor

-Professor Susan Rodger is the Director of Undergraduate Studies in the Department of Computer Science and Professor of the Practice of Computer Science at Duke University.
+[Professor Susan Rodger](https://scholars.duke.edu/person/rodger) is the Director of Undergraduate Studies in the Department of Computer Science and Professor of the Practice of Computer Science at Duke University.
+Her main area of research is Computer Science Education, where she has worked on visualization and interaction software for theoretical applications.
+Professor Rodger has developed JFLAPS, a software that experiments with formal languages and automata for 30 years with 48 students.
+This is one her more popular works as it is being used in over 160 countries.
+Also, Rodger has focused on integrating computing into K-12 by using Alice 3-D virtual worlds and has helped developed curriculum materials.

 ## About My Project